tomphill/tailwind-course-starter/README.md

 ### Components

-Should be considered last if you are working with another language/framework that would allow you to create a component of their own.
+Should be considered last if you are working with another framework that would allow you to create a component of their own.

 Using `@layer` again, you will reference the `components`, then nest the .class-name.
 Then using `@apply` provide all the tailwind attributes and close.

+This does increase the size of your build for your css.